anonymous-fse2022/anonymous-fse2022/README.md

 `coverage.html`: Total coverage achieved.

 ## Jupyter Notebook
-Another way to run the experiment is through the Jupyter notebook file `PBFuzzer.ipynb` Once in the VM home directory, run the following command to start Jupyter notebook:
+Another way to run the experiment is through the Jupyter notebook file `decoder.ipynb` Once in the VM home directory, run the following command to start Jupyter notebook:

     ./startjupyter.sh &